 With our text-to-speech, you’ll follow the same steps.
 You’ll choose one of the four languages (Spanish, French, Italian, and German) and click translate.
 It will translate the words and then you can send a preview to your phone.
 While our text-to-speech voice translations are less varied, don’t let it stop you from sending a message to your speakers of other languages.
 You can always send an email or SMS message.

-You can be confident that your message can reach anyone – they speak your language!
+You can be confident that your message can reach anyone – whether or not they speak your language!
 And, as a bonus, for your deaf/hard-of-hearing recipients, you can always send your text-to-speech message as a simple text message, which means that they can follow along as well.